-The Company's properties are currently held, and any future properties are expected to be held, in the form of licences and working interests in licences.
-If the Company or the holder of the licence fails to meet the specific requirement of a licence, the licence may terminate or expire.
-There can be no assurance that any of the obligations required to maintain each licence will be met.
-The termination or expiration of the Company's licences or the working interests relating to a licence may have a material adverse effect on the Company's results of operations and business.
+The Company's properties are currently held, and any future properties are expected to be held, in the form of licenses and working interests in licenses.
+If the Company or the holder of the license fails to meet the specific requirement of a license, the license may terminate or expire.
+There can be no assurance that any of the obligations required to maintain each license will be met.
+The termination or expiration of the Company's licenses or the working interests relating to a license may have a material adverse effect on the Company's results of operations and business.

-The terms of Peruvian oil and gas licence agreements require licensees to perform certain minimum work programmes in each period under the seven-year exploration phase of such agreements.
+The terms of Peruvian oil and gas license agreements require licensees to perform certain minimum work programs in each period under the seven-year exploration phase of such agreements.
 The calculation of each period is halted when the government reviews related environmental applications, meaning the seven-year exploration phase may last several years more.
-However, the term of the licence contract remains the same, so the holder still has 18 years to develop and produce the discovered crude oil reserves or 28 years in the case of natural gas reserves.
-The work programmes can include seismic acquisition, processing and interpretations and the drilling of required wells in accordance with those contracts and agreements.
+However, the term of the license contract remains the same, so the holder still has 18 years to develop and produce the discovered crude oil reserves or 28 years in the case of natural gas reserves.
+The work programs can include seismic acquisition, processing and interpretations and the drilling of required wells in accordance with those contracts and agreements.
 Licensees are also required to conduct environmental impact studies and/or environmental impact assessments and to establish their ability to comply with environmental regulations.